-A: Blackstone is a leading global investment manager with total assets under management of \$356 billion.
+A: Blackstone is a leading global investment manager with total assets under management of \$344 billion.
+Blackstone looks to drive strong results for its investors and clients by deploying capital and ideas to help businesses succeed and grow.
 Blackstone's alternative asset management businesses include investment vehicles focused on private equity, real estate, hedge fund solutions, non-investment grade credit, secondary funds and multi-asset class exposures falling outside of other funds' mandates.

-Blackstone Real Estate is one of the world's preeminent global real estate platforms with total assets under management of \$103 billion representing over \$200 billion of debt and equity real estate assets globally.
+Blackstone Real Estate is one of the world's preeminent global real estate platforms with total assets under management of \$101 billion representing over \$200 billion of debt and equity real estate assets globally.
 In the United States, Blackstone Real Estate is one of the largest owners of office buildings, hotels, multifamily housing and retail assets, and has been one of the most active investors in industrial properties over the past five years.
 Our objective is to bring Blackstone's leading real estate investment platform with an institutional fee structure to the non-exchange traded REIT industry.